ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 #### Event

 The event represents something that already took place.
-They are immutable.
+Events are immutable.

 #### Event Bus